SPQRTeam/BHumanCodeWithSPQRBallPerceptor/README.md

 Details about how to generate the classifier are available in the tutorial ["How to Use OpenCV for Ball Detection - RoboCup SPL Use Case"](http://profs.scienze.univr.it/~bloisi/tutorial/balldetection.html).

+### Installation

+The SPQR Ball Perceptor has been tested on Ubuntu 16.04 LTS.
+The following is the installation procedure.
+* The following dependencies are required:
+  * cmake
+  * libgtk2.0-dev
+  * pkg-config
+  * libavcodec-dev
+  * libavformat-dev
+  * libswscale-dev
+  * libjpeg8
+  * libjpeg-turbo8-dbg
+  * lib32z1-dev
+  * libjpeg-turbo8-dev

+* On Ubuntu 16.04 it is possible to execute: sudo apt−get install cmake lib gtk 2.0−dev pkg−config libavcodec−dev libavformat−dev libswscale−dev libjpeg8
+libjpeg-turbo8−dbg lib32z1−dev libjpeg−turbo8−dev

+* Then, it is necessary to installOpencv 2.4

+* Then, it is possible to install the Code as explained in the B-Human code release documentation.

+* Then, calibrate the Nao’s camera matrix and joints to improve the detection and to not discard far away balls.

 ### Results

 SPQR Ball Perceptor has been used by the [SPQR Team](http://spqr.diag.uniroma1.it/) during the competitions of the [Robocup German Open 2017](https://www.robocupgermanopen.de/en).